 - Wholesale customisation: This model involves bulk buying simple clothing items and customising them with your own tags, designs, and labels.
 This is usually done using high-quality printing equipment rather than with digital or screen printing.
 This does cost more, but there’s potential for higher margins.

-- Reseller: With this model, you buy clothing (sourt after labels or vintage clothing) and sell it on.
+- Reseller: With this model, you buy clothing (sought-after labels or vintage clothing) and sell it on sites such as Vinted and Depop.

 The planning stage